colinmccormick/CarND-Path-Planning-Project/README.md

 There are also situations where the ego vehicle could potentially speed up over 50 mph to find a passing zone, but these have been disallowed in the current implementation.
 This could also be part of a future extension.

 When hemmed in by slow-moving traffic it completes 4.5 miles in 7:55.
-When driving in relatively open conditions it completes 4.5 miles in [X].
+When driving in relatively open conditions it completes 4.5 miles in 5:45.

 ### Simulator
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).